bappasahabapi/HealthSync/Documentation.md

 - 8: Building jwtHelper for Token Generation
 - 9: Extracting Refresh Token from Cookies for Access Token Generation
     - must set cookie parsar other wise get undefined [npm i cookie-parser]
+- 10: Generating Access Token Using Refresh Token
+    - first check is the token is valid or not